 Q: Where can I find information about all of the ostomy appliance systems available?

-Certified ostomy nurses are experts who can assist you in obtaining the best type of appliance for your stoma and body type.
-You may also find material from ostomy manufacturer websites and online medical suppliers.
-Many brands offer free samples upon request.
-Corstrata ostomy services provides important resources, information and support.
-We will help you find what works best for you to avoid unnecessary orders for ostomy appliances or accessories.
+A: Certified ostomy nurses are experts who can assist you in obtaining the best type of appliance for your stoma and body type.
+You can also find support on manufacturer websites, as many brands offer free guides and samples upon request.
+At Corstrata, we provide valuable guidance to assist you in finding the products that work best for you.
+This advice helps to place orders with medical suppliers for the right ostomy appliances and accessories.

 Q: Is there a skincare routine that I should follow at home to prevent irritation?